Keyboard shortcuts

 :show-field span # show a previously hidden column

-:show-all-fields # reset to default display
+:show-all-fields # reset to default display — clears both hidden fields and any custom column order

 Field Key Display